jamestucker1988/linters_ruby/README.md

 ```

-2. Check the line between methods : Use empty lines between two lines is forbidden.
+2. Check the line between methods : Use of empty lines between two lines is forbidden.

 3. Check for missing brackets.

 4. Check for end of statement and inform.

-5. Chceck and fix the white spaces : Avoid trailing whitespace.
+5. Check the white spaces : Avoid trailing whitespace.

 ---